UP Discoms Propose 9.21% Electricity Tariff Hike for 2015-16

 | Above 1000 kWh / month | 6.80 | 0.34 | 0.35 | 7.49 |

 For large and heavy industries, the variable charges are again specific in per kVAh terms which are converted in the table below using a PF of 0.9.
-The tariffs are the highest for the industries connected at 11 KV voltages as shown below.
+The UP electricity tariffs are the highest for the industries connected at 11 KV voltages as shown below.

 | LARGE AND HEAVY POWER | Energy Charges (Rs per kWh) | Tax (5%) | Regulatory Surcharge (5.22%) | Variable Charges (Rs per kWh) |